ashshekhar/neural-networks/README.md

 Our ​sigmoid_derivative ​function will be used to fix our predicted output to become more accurate.
 We will simply return the derivative of ​sigmoid(x)​ (x*(1.0-x))

-## First Steps
+## First Step

 We will now create our actual ​NeuralNetwork ​(class/object)

 First, we must initialize some data in the ​__init__(self, x, y)​ constructor of the class: our input (x), our randomized weights, the expected output (y)

-Time to see if our ANN will predict the correct output for an AND gate.
-Here’s a table that shows outputs given two inputs:
+Time to see if our ANN will predict the correct output for an AND gate

 The variable y will be our expected outputs for the AND gate which are 0, 0, 0, and 1.
 You will HAVE​ to fill these in.

-## Final Steps
+## Final Step

 Next, we will create a Neural Network (the class we just created) and run it for 1000 iterations.
 Finally, we print our final result!